Yuri-Vlasqz/OpenCV_projects/README.md

 ##
 - Object_Measurement:

-  This project mesure, in real time, contours of objects in a video with an aruco marker (at the same horizontal plane) with the following steps:
+  This project mesure, in real time, contours of objects in a video with an aruco marker (at the same horizontal plane) through the following steps:
   - 1 - Aplication of an edge detection mask.
   - 2 - Extraction of object contours and bounding boxes with width and height.
   - 3 - Obtaining ratio of pixels per centimeters, and therefore, object mesurements, using the known dimensions of the Aruco Marker (5x5cm).